playermissile/dli_tutorial/index.rst

 outside the scope of this tutorial that it might as well be magic.
 Suffice it to say that color happens.
 On the Atari, fully-specifiable color only happens every *color clock* and there are 228 color clocks per scan line.
-This corresponds to the maximum horizontal resolution of 160 pixels (standard width playfield) in any bitmap mode other than Antic Mode F (BASIC Graphics 8).
-That is the highest horizontal resolution that support a pixel at a specifiable color.
-Mode F has 320 addressable pixels, corresponding to half a color clock, and only artifacting color is available.
+This corresponds to the 160 pixel horizontal resolution of Antic Modes B through E in the standard width playfield.
+Antic Mode F (BASIC Graphics 8) has 320 addressable pixels, corresponding to half a color clock, and only artifacting color is available.

 .. seealso::